alvarotrigo/fullPage.js/README.md

 - `slidesNavPosition`: (default `bottom`) Defines the position for the landscape navigation bar for sliders.
 Admits `top` and `bottom` as values.
 You may want to modify the CSS styles to determine the distance from the top or bottom as well as any other style such as color.

 - `scrollOverflow`: (default `true`) defines whether or not to create a scroll for the section/slide in case its content is bigger than the height of it.
+It requires the default value `scrollBar: false`.
 In order to prevent fullpage.js from creating the scrollbar in certain sections or slides use the class `fp-noscroll`.
 For example: `<div class="section fp-noscroll">` You can also prevent scrolloverflow from getting applied on responsive mode when using `fp-auto-height-responsive` in the section element.

 - `scrollOverflowReset`: (default `false`) [Extension of fullpage.js](https://alvarotrigo.com/fullPage/extensions/).
 Possible values are `true`, `false`, `sections`, `slides`.
 When set to `true` it scrolls up the content of the section/slide with a scroll bar when leaving to another section/slide.
 This way the section/slide will always show the start of its content even when scrolling from a section underneath it.
 Adding the class `fp-no-scrollOverflowReset` on the section or slide will disable this feature for that specific panel.